flojoy-ai/blocks/docs/src/content/docs/contribution/blocks/block-docstring-styleguide.md

 A one-line summary that does not use variable names or the function name, e.g.

+Note that having a good short summary is very important since it will be used for SEO.

 ```python
 def add(a: Scalar, b: Scalar) -> Scalar:
     """The sum of two Scalar DataContainers.